Tutorial to Make Your Own Magnolia Wreath DIY style!

 Trim each stem near the base of the bunch.
 The stem will be pushed into the grape vine wreath.

-Push stems into wreath approximately 1 ½-2 inches apart, shaping the leaves as you go.
-You could even turn some of the leaves around to show the brown side to make your wreath look more authentic.
+You could even turn some of the leaves around to show the brown side to make your wreath look more authentic, like a fresh magnolia leaf wreath.

-Continue placing stems all around wreath in the same direction.
-As I mentioned I didn't feel the need to secure the leaves in the grapevine wreath.
 But if you are concerned, you could always periodically wrap floral wire around the stems once inserting them in the wreath.

 Voila!
 After a little shaping, you're done!